Calculating Your Risk For Diabetes

 This year’s theme for Diabetes Month is “Eat Well, America!” and the goal is to get you to buy, prepare, and serve healthy food for yourself and your family.
 We advocate this, because we know the effect of diabetes on feet.
 Uncontrolled blood sugar levels from unhealthy eating (whether it ultimately leads to diabetes or not) can lead to poor circulation and nerve damage that put your feet at risk for ulcers, deteriorating bones, nerve compression and damage, and even amputation.
 By eating right and exercising faithfully, you can significantly lower your odds.

 To find out more about diabetes’ effects on your feet, check out our patient library and blogs.
-If you have the disease and notice anything different about your feet, call Parker Foot & Ankle in Houston, TX at (281) 497-2850 right away or book an appointment online.
+If you have the disease and notice anything different about your feet, call Parker Foot & Ankle in Houston, TX at (281) 497-2850 right away or book an appointment online by contacting us in the form below.
 Catching a problem early is key to heading off a serious issue that could keep you down for weeks.
 We provide excellent diagnosis and treatment of nerve damage and comprehensive wound care.
 We also offer diet and exercise guidelines to keep your feet healthy and you on the move.
 Houston’s foot care expert is ready to help lower your risk for diabetes.

 Office Hours: Monday-Friday 8:00AM to 3:00PM